How long should you boil chicken for tenderness? The size of the breasts and whether or not they have bones determines this.

 How to boil frozen chicken breast

-- Arrange the meat in a single layer in a pot large enough to hold it.
+- Arrange the meat in a single layer in a large pot to hold it.

-- Pour in roughly 2 cups of liquid, or enough to completely submerge the meat.
+- Pour roughly 2 cups of liquid, or enough to completely submerge the meat.

-- Add a bouillon cube, dried herbs or spices, and any additional ingredients to taste.
+- Add a bouillon cube, dried herbs or spices, and other ingredients to taste.

 - Bring to a gentle boil.